 John Cleese’s 15-year marriage to Alyce Faye Eichelberger is dead.
 The relationship is no more.
 It’s passed on.
 It has ceased to be.
 It’s expired and gone to meet its maker.
 It rests in peace.
 It’s shuffled off this mortal coil.
 It’s run down the curtain and joined the choir invisible… you get the idea.
+What might be dead however, seems to live on in expenses, as Cleese is expected to pay his ex-wife a tremendous amount of support each month.

 The legendary Monty Python alumnus has been ordered by a Santa Barbara, California judge to pay Eichelberger $75,000 a month in spousal support, Independent Television News reported on May 14.
 However, the 68-year-old British comic and actor didn’t seem too upset about the decision.